ramezanifar/vscode_remote_guide/README.md

 Last but not least, we can debug a code.
 The code still runs in the remote Linux machine but we can put a breakpoints in the VSCode in the windows machine and see the variables, step through the lines of the codes, etc.

 ## Assumptions
-- The local os is Windows 7
+- The local os is Windows 7 or Windows 10
 - The remote machine is a Linux (Ubuntu 20.04) launched in VirtulBox as a VM (Virtual Machine) or an actual physical machine
 ## Dependencies on Linux
 Make sure the open-ssh is installed.